-An installment agreement is a payment plan that allows you to pay your tax debt over a time you agree with the IRS.
+An installment agreement is a payment plan that allows you to pay your tax debt over a set time period.
 Just like a car loan or mortgage, an installment agreement gives you the option to pay large debts over time.

-If you owe $10,000 or less in back taxes (not including interest and penalties), you have the right to 3-year IRS installment agreement without even having to file a financial statement.
-This allows you to pay your taxes in small increments over a period of up to 3 years.
-The big advantage is the IRS will stop its collection efforts as long as you’re current with your payments.
-In other words, you won’t have to worry about the IRS filing a federal tax lien against your property.
+This option enables you to pay your taxes in increments over a period of up to 3 years.
+And as long as you remain current on your payments, the IRS will stop its collection efforts.
+That means you won’t have to worry about the IRS filing a federal tax lien against your property.

 To qualify for a guaranteed IRS installment agreement, you must:

-- Have filed and paid your taxes on time for the previous five years
+- Have filed and paid your taxes on time over the previous five years.

-To qualify for a streamlined installment agreement you must pay by direct debit or through a payroll deduction agreement.
+To qualify for a streamlined installment agreement, you must pay by direct debit or through payroll deductions.

 To qualify you must:

-- Not be in bankruptcy or have an active Offer of Compromise
+- Not be in bankruptcy or have an active offer in compromise.

-With a PPIA, your monthly payment takes into account your living expenses.
-Your monthly payment is based on what you can actually afford.
-Additionally, it may offer a longer repayment term.
+If you secure a PPIA, the IRS will assess your living expenses and set your monthly payment based on what you can actually afford.
+It may also offer you a longer repayment term.

-- Has the option to file a federal tax lien to protect its interests
+With a PPIA, the IRS still has the option to file a federal tax lien to protect its interest.

-If you’re considering a partial pay agreement, check whether you qualify for an offer in compromise.
-Offers in compromise often provide taxpayers with a better deal than partial pay installment agreements
+If you’re considering a partial pay agreement, check to see if you might qualify for an offer in compromise instead.

-In-business Trust Fund Express agreements are an option for businesses that owe $25,000 or less.
-To qualify you must pay the entire tax balance within in 2 years or before the statute of limitations expires, whichever is sooner.
-If you owe more than $25,000, consider paying your tax liability down to $25,000 and then applying.
+In-business Trust Fund Express agreements are available for businesses that owe $25,000 or less.
+To qualify, you must pay your entire tax balance within in 2 years or before the statute of limitations expires (whichever is sooner).
+If you owe more than $25,000, consider paying your tax liability down to $25,000 before applying.

-If you owe more than $25,000, need a repayment term longer than five years, or you don’t meet the criteria of the guaranteed or streamlined installment plans, you may be eligible for a routine installment agreement.
+If you owe more than $25,000, need a repayment term longer than five years, or you don’t qualify for the above options, you may be eligible for a routine installment agreement.

 This type of agreement falls outside normal IRS guidelines.
-Approval, therefore, is not automatic.
+As such, approval is not automatic.
 You may need to provide financial information to help the IRS determine your monthly payment.
-They may encourage you to sell off assets or apply for a loan to pay your back taxes without an installment agreement.
-Additionally, they may file a federal tax lien under this agreement.
+They may also encourage you to consider other ways to pay off your debt, such as selling off assets or apply for a loan.
+Additionally, they may file a federal tax lien.

 The IRS can revoke your installment agreement at any time if you:

 It is your responsibility to meet your tax obligation.
-If you find yourself in a difficult situation and need advice, you may want to seek the assistance of an enrolled agent, certified public accountant, tax attorney, or a taxpayer advocate.
-These individuals can look at your current financial situation and tax issues, and negotiate with the IRS on your behalf or help you determine which plan is best for your needs.
+If you’re not sure how to proceed, you may want to seek the assistance of an enrolled agent, certified public accountant, or tax attorney.
+They can look at your financial situation and negotiate with the IRS on your behalf, or use their expertise to plan your next steps.